 Aims and scope

-New Phytologist offers rapid publication of high quality, original research in plant science.
+New Phytologist publishes excellent, novel, rigorous and timely research and scholarship in plant science and its applications.
 Falling within four sections – Physiology & Development, Environment, Interaction and Evolution – articles cover topics that range from intracellular processes through to global environmental change.
-Cross-disciplinary approaches are particularly encouraged but for guidance the journal is organized as follows and recognizes that techniques from molecular and cell biology, and functional genomics through to modelling and system-based approaches will be applied across the whole spectrum of plant science:
+Cross-disciplinary approaches are particularly encouraged but for guidance the journal is organized as below.
+We recognize that techniques from molecular and cell biology, and functional genomics through to modelling and system-based approaches will be applied across the whole spectrum of plant science:

 - Physiology & Development: intra/inter-cellular signalling, long-distance signalling, physiology, development, eco-devo – phenotypic plasticity, transport, biochemistry.

-- Environment: global change and environmental stress, ecophysiology, plant–soil interactions, heavy metals.
+- Environment: global change and Earth system functioning, environmental stress, ecophysiology, plant–soil interactions, heavy metals.

 - Interaction: multitrophic systems, mycorrhizas and pathogens, fungal genomics, nitrogen-fixing symbioses.

-- Evolution: molecular evolution, population genetics, mating systems, phylogenetics, speciation, plant–enemy coevolution.
+- Evolution: molecular evolution, population or quantitative genetics, mating systems, phylogenetics, speciation, plant–enemy coevolution, evo-devo.

 Review procedure and editorial policy

-Is my paper suitable for New Phytologist?
-New Phytologist is asked to consider an increasingly large number of papers.
-To maximise the number published we are expanding the journal in size and are asking Authors to write the most concise papers they can (see word limit restrictions).
+New Phytologist is asked to consider an increasingly large number of submissions.
+To maximise the number published we ask Authors to write the most concise papers they can (see word limit restrictions).
 It is, however, not possible to keep pace with the number of submissions and consequently competition for space is high with a current acceptance rate < 20%.